karan45078-hub/THM/TryHeartMe_Writeup/solution.md

 http://10.49.181.116:5000
 ```

-Navigating to this address, we are greeted with the application's homepage:
+Navigating to this address, we are greeted with the room's homepage:

 ![homepage_look](homepage_look.png)